mendix/MxPushNotifications/README.md

 4. The push notification snippet must be included on all layouts for mobile and tablet.
 5. The pages AppleAdministration, GoogleAdministration and Device_Overview must be connected up to the navigation.
 6. You must set up the [apple server](#setting-up-apple-push-notification-server) and [google server](#setting-up-google-cloud-messaging-server) using the documentation bellow
-7. The phonegap push plugin must be included in the config.xml more information [here](#creating-phonegap-app)
+7. The phonegap push plugin must be included in the config.xml, more information can be found [here](#creating-phonegap-app)
+8. The widget is connected up to the google settings object.

+The application included in the test project can be used as reference.

 ## Sending push notifications

-In the module there are two operations to send messaged send via queued or send immediately.
-If you are planning to send several push notifications then I would suggest using the queued method.
-If you simply want to test the sending of messages then just use the send immediate option.
+In the module there are two operations to send messages.
+One which will queue the messages and the other to send immediately.
+If you are planning to send several push notifications to different devices at once, then I would suggest using the queued method.
+If however you simply want to test the sending of messages then just use the send immediate microflow.

 In the module there is a devices page.
 This will list all of the devices that are currently registered to the application.
 If you want to send a message to one of these devices you can simply select a device and click send message.

-If you want to send a message via a different microflow then use the microflows provided in the _USE ME folder.
+To send a message without using the devices page, simply create a microflow that retrieves the device from a user account and create a message object with the attributes filled.
+Then simply pass this message to one of the microflows in the use me folder that sends either a message or a list of messages.

 ## Setting up Apple Push Notification Server
-In order to send push notifications for apple devices from this module you need to correctly set up and aquire a certificate from apple, then add this to the Mendix settings pages.
+In order to send push notifications for apple devices from this module you will need to correctly set up and aquire a certificate from apple, then add this to the Mendix settings pages.

 ### Step 1 - Login to members center
 Login to the [members center] (https://developer.apple.com/) on developer.apple.com.
 If you do not have an apple developers license you will need to purchase this from apple.
-Once logged in click on "Certificates, Identifiers & Profiles".
-In order to create a certificate for sending push notifications you must already have a signed apple certificate.
-See the Mendix documentation on how to do this: [Managing App Signing Keys](https://world.mendix.com/display/refguide5/Managing+App+Signing+Keys)
+When logged in to members center click on "Certificates, Identifiers & Profiles".

 This will take you to a screen like this:
 <img src="assets/images/apn-step1.PNG"/>